radhianamri/toggl-cardgame/README.md

 Inside the root directory, run `make` to build the code based on the Makefile configuration

 You may face some issue when initializing the database due to authorization access to the database using root user.
 For such case, you may modify inside `cmd/migration/main.go` and change the credentials.
+Then re-run again.

 After build is successful, you can run the binary using `./cmd/main` command